 This benefits more than just the employee, though.
 Providing your workers with feedback throughout the process lets them make adjustments and correct where they’ve been making errors.
 If an issue seems to be departmental, you can simply pinpoint where the weakness lies and implement training to root out the problems.
 With our performance management software, you’ll have the power to boost productivity in real-time.

 eLeaP can get you set up with all of this and more for a low and manageable price.
-Rather than paying an upfront installation fee, just subscribe to a monthly subscription and you’ll have complete access to our service.
-You can contact eLeaP today at +1-877-624-7226 or email email@example.com with your concerns and they will happy to help.
-We have friendly and knowledgeable staff standing by to answer all of your questions.
+Rather than paying an upfront installation fee, just subscribe to a monthly subscription, and you’ll have access to our service.
+Start with your 30-day free trial, or can contact eLeaP today at +1-877-624-7226 or email firstname.lastname@example.org if you want to discuss how you can leverage the OKR framework in your organization.

-But productivity is not the be all and end all of a good company.
+But productivity is not the be-all and end-all of a good company.
 By laying out a clear and transparent strategy for the work year, your company will undergo a big cultural shift, too.
-Rather than focusing on output, employees will finally see the bigger picture and work towards the future.
-Simply break your strategy down into consumable bites and employees with see exactly how they can contribute with management.
+Rather than focusing on output, employees will finally see the bigger picture and work toward the future.
+Simply break your strategy down into consumable bites, and employees with see exactly how they can contribute to management.

 More engaged employees are happier and more fulfilled in their work.
 All they needed was an open line of communication and a means to take control of their place in the bigger picture.
-It’s time to start working together as a team and the OKR capabilities of eLeaP’s performance management software, you’ll be on the right track.
-Call or email us today and we will draw up that roadmap for you.
+It’s time to start working together as a team, and with the OKR capabilities of eLeaP’s people success platform featuring world-class performance management software, you’ll be on the right track.
+Call or email us today, and we will draw up that roadmap for you.